Smart Landscaping: A Guide to Water-Efficient Irrigation

 The water is kept under pressure behind the sprinkler system valve.
 This valve is controlled by low voltage current that allows the water to flow to mainlines, sub-lines and lateral lines that are placed below ground where the sprinkler heads are connected to them.

 The key components to most sprinkler systems are the wide variety of sprinkler heads available to best direct the water where it is desired (and away from where it is not needed).
 Fixed position heads can spray water in a full-circle, half-circle, quarter circle and a choice of other patterns.
 Rotor sprinkler heads spin as they shoot a single spray of water over the desired area.
 The pressured water provides the power to rotate the sprinkler head while the single stream allows the water to be “thrown” farther into the yard.
 Multi-stream rotary sprinkler heads are a good choice for medium-sized areas and provide for excellent coverage and slower soaking.
 This also makes it a good choice for slopes where runoff could be a problem.
+If you own lakefront real estate, you do not want to consistently produce runoff that goes into public water sources.
 Impact rotary sprinklers are recognized for their sound.
 These are durable and a good choice where well water or hard water may be used.

 Factors impacting an in-ground sprinkler system include water pressure which is measured in pounds per square inch or PSI.
 This pressure will determine how many sprinkler heads can be properly operated on a system.
 Where water pressure is too low, water may tend to drip from sprinkler heads.
 If it is too high water may mist as opposed to spraying.

 Water flow available from the main water line is also important.
 Water flow is measured in gallons per minute (GPM).
 Finally, the sprinkler nozzle GPM rating will impact operation.